reiinakano/invariant-risk-minimization/README.md

 environments to perform IRM (2 train, 1 validation, 1 test).

-Feel free to leave an issue if you find a bug or a set of hyperparameters that makes this training stable.
-Otherwise, let's all just wait for the authors' code, which they say will be available soon.
+Feel free to leave an issue if you find a bug or a set of hyperparameters that makes this training stable. ~~Otherwise, let's all just wait for the authors' code, which they say will be available soon.~~ The authors' original code is here: https://github.com/facebookresearch/InvariantRiskMinimization, and apparently posted two months before I started this.
+For some reason, I wasn't able to find this when I searched the first time.
+Looks like instead of a gradual increase of the gradient norm penalty step, what they do is start at 0 for a few iterations then jump straight up to the higher value the rest of the way.
+I think the important thing is to make sure the training starts as ERM (0 penalty) before adding in the IRM penalty term.

 ## How to run